Sep 27, 2024

 and as terrifying as the unending darkness of chronic depression.

-And I’d survived both.
+And she’d survived both.

-I was at Grassy Point, lost in daydreams amongst a palette of the darkest grey.
+At Grassy Point, lost in daydreams amongst a palette of the darkest grey.

 Grassy Point Moon Rise

-As I felt the familiar presence approach from behind,
+As the familiar presence approach from behind,

-I allowed myself to be
+she allowed herself to be

 vulnerable –